LuminosityDevelopment/libwisp-rs/README.md

 # libwisp-rs
 A Rust library that exposes high-level APIs to get HTTP sites via [Wisp](https://github.com/MercuryWorkshop/wisp-protocol).
-(Wisp credits: MercuryWorkship)
+(Wisp credits: MercuryWorkshop)

 <sub>first real rust project, stuff may be messy, the code wasn't meant to be readable, just be easy-to-use for whatever dev wants to use this library</sub>